 Jacob the tree climbing lion in Queen Elizabeth National Park

-Crowned the “Medley of Wonders” Queen Elizabeth national park ranks as the most famous national park on the African continent.
+Crowned the “Medley of Wonders” Queen Elizabeth National Park ranks as the most famous national park on the African continent.
 And the only Man and Biosphere savannah reserve in Uganda.
-The many wonders range from the different vegetations zones.
-That include tropical forests of Kyambura Gorge and Maramagambo forest to the explosive craters and the Salt Lake craters of Katwe and Bunyambaka.
+The many wonders range from the different vegetation zones.
+That includes the tropical forests of Kyambura Gorge and Maramagambo forest the explosive craters and the Salt Lake craters of Katwe and Bunyambaka.
 Adjacent to the two freshwater lakes of George and Edward.
-Joined by the natural channel the Kazinga channel crowned by the climbing lions.
+Joined by the natural channel the Kazinga channel is crowned by the climbing lions.

 The park’s location and its nature of man and biosphere.
-Makes it prone to illegal activities that involves poaching the wildlife for their precious parts.
+This makes it prone to illegal activities that involve poaching wildlife for their precious parts.
 And for meat and that is where Jacob’s ordeal starts.

 A TALE OF JACOB THE MALE CLIMBING LION

-Jacob, the tree climbing lion in Queen Elizabeth National Park loved.
+Jacob, the tree-climbing lion in Queen Elizabeth National Park loved.
 To keep the pride together and the wound on the leg that contributed to the loss of the whole paw.
-Is one effect to Jacob’s suffering in the jungle.
+This is one effect of Jacob’s suffering in the jungle.

-Meanwhile thanks to the Uganda Conservation foundation.
-They put incomparable efforts in conserving the wildlife and the welfare of the wildlife rangers in the different parks in Uganda.
-They believe that when ranger patrols and veterinary teams can access hard-to-reach areas and treat wounded animals, wildlife populations stand the best chance of growth, this is seen on how periodically they are working on treating Jacob’s wound with the help of the Uganda Wildlife Authority which has full mandate of conserving the wildlife in Uganda.
+Meanwhile thanks to the Uganda Conservation Foundation.
+They put incomparable efforts into conserving the wildlife and the welfare of the wildlife rangers in the different parks in Uganda.
+They believe that when ranger patrols and veterinary teams can access hard-to-reach areas and treat wounded animals, wildlife populations stand the best chance of growth, this is seen in how periodically they are working on treating Jacob’s wound with the help of the Uganda Wildlife Authority which has full mandate of conserving the wildlife in Uganda.

-One most important aspect is the passion the staff of Uganda conservation foundation and Uganda wildlife authority has towards helping Jacob recover from the pain and while on your safari to Queen Elizabeth national park, Ishasha sector, the element of lions climbing the trees to higher altitudes and relax in the branches during hot hours of the day will make you feel the burden the injured lion has to climb and as well matching the pace at which the pride members move the park.
+One most important aspects is the passion the staff of Uganda Conservation Foundation and Uganda Wildlife Authority has towards helping Jacob recover from the pain while on your safari to Queen Elizabeth National Park, Ishasha sector, the element of lions climbing the trees to higher altitudes and relax in the branches during hot hours of the day will make you feel the burden the injured lion has to climb and as well matching the pace at which the pride members move the park.

-How about being part of the support team in the fight against poaching and related illegal activities in the wildlife conservation areas or the work of the rangers in conserving the wildlife.
-However most animals are endangered and it is only through our efforts that we conserve them for the next generations.
+How about being part of the support team in the fight against poaching and related illegal activities in the wildlife conservation areas or the work of the rangers in conserving wildlife?
+However, most animals are endangered and it is only through our efforts that we conserve them for the next generations.